Home Online Banking F&M Website Commodity Futures Weather Market News DTN Ag Headlines Futures Markets Portfolio

 WHEAT:

-Wheat futures are 21 to 26 cents lower at midday as we continue to ease
+Wheat futures are 8 to 10 cents lower at midday with harvest pressure

-wheat is weaker as well.
-On the KC July chart, support is the 20-day moving
+is weaker again with the Euro firming.
+On the KC July chart, resistance is the

 David Fiala can be reached at dfiala@futuresone.com